Infinite-Actuary/Spring-2018/README.md

 * This semester I have been assigned to [Dr. Tannenbaum](https://cba.unl.edu/people/dtannenbaum/) as a T.A. for [ECON 417](https://bulletin.unl.edu/undergraduate/courses/ECON/417).
 In addition to attending his class and keeping office hours, I will also be holding [recitation](https://www.urbandictionary.com/define.php?term=recitation).

-I will update with my own opinion after completeing (attempting to?) the course.

 ## Enrolled Classes

 ![Enrolled Classes](https://github.com/Infinite-Actuary/Spring-2018/blob/master/images/Spring-2018-Enrolled.png)